bhwanip/MyShootSta/README.md

 ## Persistence Strategy

 Each video upload is assigned a unique UUID and stored in a configurable directory location (process.env.UPLOAD_PATH) default value being `.\video_uploads`.
-This list of videos access url's along with other details like UUID, Title and Editor Name are stored as a JSON Array in `db.json` file, the file name can be overiden by process.env.DB_FILE propety.
+This list of videos access url's along with other details like UUID, Title and Editor Name are stored as a JSON Array in `db.json` file, the file name can be overiden by process.env.DB_FILE property.